 With a few hours of work you can be set up and running.
 Your system will evolve over time., so expect it not to be perfect off the bat.
 HubSpot is user friendly, so changes can be made as the business requires them.

 Yes, they can be.
 But if you stick to HubSpot Starter, then you can get away with all the functionality (and more) presented in the videos above for €30/mo (around R600/mo).
 You will be presented with options to upgrade to more expensive levels of HubSpot, but only do so if the ROI case for the business will cover the monthly cost.
 For most businesses HubSpot Starter CRM Suite is

 Time and Effort: I don't have the time

 Yes, implementing a CRM system for your Solar or contracting business will take up some time to setup, start using, migrate existing data, and train employees.
 But the advantages of staying close to both current and past customers and keeping them happy will quickly bear dividends.

-To a grow your business in a stress free and sustainable way, you need repeatable systems and processes You need easy to use means of communicating with you customers that the entire business has access to.
+To grow your business in a stress free and sustainable way, you need repeatable systems and processes You need easy to use means of communicating with your customers that the entire business has access to.